ayufan/gitlab-ci-multi-runner/docs/configuration/autoscale.md

 builds.

-The algorithm will still work in the same way; GitLab Runner will create a new _Idle_ machine for each machine used for the build execution.
+The algorithm will still work in the same way; GitLab Runner will create a new _Idle_ machine for each machine used for the build execution until `IdleCount` is satisfied.
 Those machines will be created up to the number defined by `limit` parameter.
 If GitLab Runner notices that there is a `limit` number of total created machines, it will stop autoscaling, and new builds will need to wait in the build queue until machines start returning to _Idle_ state.

+In the above example we will always have two idle machines.
+The `IdleTime` applies only when we are over the `IdleCount`, then we try to reduce the number of machines to `IdleCount`.

 ---